JuliaGPU/Vulkan.jl/docs/src/troubleshooting.md

 ##### 0-based vs 1-based indexing

 Vulkan uses a 0-based indexing system, so be careful whenever an index is returned from or requested for a Vulkan function.

+##### Crash in extension depending on an external C library

+There have been cases where the relevant C libraries must be loaded (`dlopen`ed) before the instance or device with the relevant extension is used.
+For example, [XCB.jl](https://github.com/JuliaGL/XCB.jl) uses its own `libxcb` via `Xorg_libxcb_jll`, and this library is automatically `dlopen`ed when loading XCB (because in turn it loads `Xorg_libxcb_jll` which does the `dlopen` during `__init__()`).
+When loading XCB only after an instance with the extension `VK_KHR_xcb_surface` was created, trying to retrieve basic information (e.g. via `get_physical_device_surface_capabilities_khr`) caused a segmentation fault.

+If may be expected that this happens with any package that relies on a C library using the [artifact system](https://pkgdocs.julialang.org/v1/artifacts/), and that is required by a Vulkan extension.
+In this case, always make sure you load the package before setting up your instance(s) and device(s).

+In general, make sure you know where any relevant external libraries come from.